davidgilson/Hexagonal-Power-Bank/README.md

 	1. ### Installing lid onto case
-		`Requirements: Power drill with M3 Hex bit, or a M3 allen key and lots of patience and a strong arm.`
+		`Requirements: Power drill with M3 Hex bit, or a M3 Allen key and lots of patience and a strong arm.`

 		Well done, you've made it this far!

 		Start by connecting the XT60 and JST balance leads of both the lid section and the power core (there, I named it!).
 Next place the lid section over the case, and slide it down the bolts so that it is flush to the case.

-		Now, take your power drill (or allen key if you're a masochist), and drill each bolt down half way.
+		Now, take your power drill (or Allen key if you're a masochist), and drill each bolt down half way.
 Make sure everything is lining up still, and drill them down the rest of the way.

 		**Warning!!!** If bolts are drilled at high speed all at one go, lots of heat will be generated through friction.
 This is okay but not ideal.
 It's best to take things slow and steady!